 The objectives of this Field Sampling Plan, which is an addendum to the BGOU RI/Feasibility Study (RI/FS) Work Plan (DOE 2006), are to (1) determine extent of buried materials (i.e., scrap metal) where present at SWMU 13 and (2) determine the nature of any releases from buried materials located.
 (Any surface soil contamination present at SWMU 13 will be addressed by the Soils Operable Unit.)
 These objectives are consistent with the scope of a site investigation.
-To accomplish these objectives, a geophysical survey will be completed to verify the location of buried materials.
+To help accomplish these objectives, a geophysical survey has been completed to verify the location of buried materials (see Section 5.1).
 Subsequently, samples will be collected from soil and groundwater (if possible) associated with buried materials.
-The information developed will be used to evaluate appropriate remedial alternatives (if necessary).
+The information developed will be used to determine the path forward for the site.
+Three potential determinations can result from the data evaluation: (1) no further investigation needed and no contamination needs to be addressed, (2) contamination is found, but additional data need to be collected before a decision can be made regarding the need for remedial action, or (3) contamination is found and information is sufficient to select a remedy.
 If further investigation of SWMU 13 is necessary, based on results of this site investigation, agreement among parties will be made as to further evaluation and/or action.